StrongLoop-Evangelists/workshop-band-app/workshop/06-datasource.md

 # Connect to a data-source

+🖥 To see the code for this step, here is [commit/diff](https://github.com/StrongLoop-Evangelists/band-app/commit/a2c5667cd21ed92f6e5c1f95e3c5e0da43a12dda).

+---

 In this step, we are going to instantiate a Cloudant DB and connect it to our application.
 While we will be using a hosted Cloudant DB, most data-sources can be connected in a similar way.

 ## Cloudant DB on Bluemix